ITfoxtec/FoxIDs/docs/saml-2.0.md

 ## Claim mappings
 Claim mapping between SAML 2.0 claim types and JWT claim types can be configured in the setting menu in [FoxIDs Control](control.md).
 The claim mappings is global for the track.

-> SAML 2.0 claims are internally [converted to JWT claims](parties.md#jwt-and-saml) between up-party and down-party.
+> SAML 2.0 claims are internally [converted to JWT claims](parties.md#jwt-and-saml) between up-party and application registration.

 ![Configure JWT and SAML 2.0 mappings](images/configure-jwt-saml-mappings.png)